a-benavente/keyword-ban-readme/README.md

 ### You are now ready to add your keywords

-Once, you go into your CPT, you should see the custom fields you just created.
-The title input will be helpful because you can name it your keyword and it'll show it in the list on the CPT page, otherwise you will get a list full of "Auto Draft" items because there is no link to you custom field and the title at this point.
+Once you go into your CPT and click "Add New", you should see the custom fields you just created.
+The title input will be helpful because you can name it your keyword and it'll show it in the list on your CPT page, otherwise you will get a list full of "Auto Draft" items because there is no link between your custom field and the title at this point.

-As a note, your CPT should be private, but also make sure you click private next to "Visibility" when adding a new keyword.
+As a note, your CPT should be private from when you created it, but also make sure you click private next to "Visibility" when adding a new keyword.